GeorgeDavis-TM/cloudone-filestorage-plugins/post-scan-actions/gcp-python-email-notification/docs/deploy-tutorial.md

-# Cloud One File Storage Security Post Scan Action for GCP - Slack notifications
+# Cloud One File Storage Security Post Scan Action for GCP - Email notifications

 ## Overview

 <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>

-This tutorial will guide you to deploy a Google Cloud function to push Slack notifications.
+This tutorial will guide you to deploy a Google Cloud function to push Email notifications.

 ## Project Setup